scalar-labs/helm-charts/docs/getting-started-logging.md

 We assume that you have already read the [getting-started with monitoring](./getting-started-monitoring.md) for Scalar products and installed kube-prometheus-stack.

-## Environment
+## What we create

-We will create the `loki-stack` component in the following diagram.
+We will deploy the following components on a Kubernetes cluster as follows.

 ```
 +--------------------------------------------------------------------------------------------------+